Sell My House Fast in Durham, NC — Cash Offer in 24 Hours

 Many Durham landlords who call us have been managing the same properties for 10–15 years and are simply ready to exit the business.
 A cash sale closes that chapter completely and quickly.

-The "wait for higher values" calculation only makes sense if:
+The "wait for higher values" strategy only holds if:

 Yes — and this is a situation we handle regularly.
 The City of Durham Inspections and Permits Division issues code violation notices for a wide range of issues: structural problems, unpermitted additions, electrical hazards, exterior conditions, and more.
 Outstanding violations can make a traditional sale nearly impossible because most buyers using conventional financing cannot get a loan approved on a property with active code violations.